 No. The ACH amount is pre-determined by the formula listed above and cannot be adjusted.

-Can a troop have the money debited out earlier then predetermined dates?
+Can a troop have the money withdrawn out earlier then predetermined dates?

 What if there is not enough room to write all the checks on deposit ticket?